VETERAN DAN DRISCOLL HAS BEEN CONFIRMED AS THE U.S. SECRETARY OF THE ARMY

 Trump Picks Driscoll for U.S. Secretary of the Army

-Although Dan Driscoll’s Congress run didn’t work out, his days as a part of the political world are continuing, ironically, as he will help form policies and shape decisions for our nation’s largest apolitical military branch.
+Although Dan Driscoll’s Congress run didn’t work out, his days as a part of the political world continue, ironically, as he will help form policies and shape decisions for our nation’s largest apolitical military branch.

 Driscoll has experience in the Army and a lot more of it in the business world; however, there are more than 1.2 million people involved with the Army including Soldiers and civilians—his lack of experience leading large organizations has come into question since his nomination.